roman-milk/roman-milk.github.io/prof-blackmailed.md

  That night Kerri cried herself to sleep.
 She felt much better in the morning and decided to look at the bright side.
 Remaining positive was imperative if she was going to rectify the situation.
 She reasoned that a calm and direct approach would convince Sky to stop and not carry out his vile threats.
 When she finally got dressed, all of her confidence and optimism disappeared, as she stared at her reflection in the bathroom mirror.

  Kerri loved wearing the designer blouse despite the garment having a plunging neckline.
 She had several lacy modesty panels to cover her cleavage so it never bothered her to wear such a sexy top.
 When Kerri noticed a big portion of her breasts showing, she tried to adjust the swooping front to cover more, but the attempt at modesty seemed futile, as nothing hid the bare skin for long.
 She shrugged her shoulders in defiance and vowed to not let the unpleasant demand ruin her day.
-Report_Story #2